50storm/CS50_Project1_windows/README.md

 # nav.tpl
 This is a navigation bar template.

-# tables
+# Tables
 ## users table
 This table stores user account.
+Primary key is user_id column.

 ## books table
 This table stores book data.
+Primary key is isbn column.

 ## bookreviews table
 This table stores bookreviews.
+Primary key is composed of isbn and user_id column.

-# logging feature
+# Logging feature
 In ./log/ directoy, this app creates bookreview_app.log so that developeres can track down bugs.

-# frontend framework / JavaScript library
+# Frontend frameworks / JavaScript libraries
 - bootstrap4
 - Chart.js
 - jQuery DataTables

+# Basic Concept about data registration
+When registring and editing data, This app requires three steps.
+First, this app sends the registration page to users and inputting and editing data is allowed.
+When this app recevies data from users, data validations is executed.(Ex. password is correct or not) If the data is invalid, input page is resent to users.
+If the data is valid, confirmation page is generated and sent to users.
+Second, conformation is required to review the input data. if users want to change input data, they can go back to the previous page by pressing back button on web browser.
+Finally, when input data is sent to the server, the sql for insertion or update is created and executed.